georgexyz19/georgexyz.com/content/posts/command-prompt.md

 Chapter 13 of the book discusses how to customize linux command prompt.
 The default command prompt is defined by an environment variable named `PS1`.
 The `PS1` is defined as a long string in Linux Mint (or Ubuntu).
-See the screen shot below:
+See the screenshot below:

 <img class="img-fluid pb-3" src="/images/command-prompt.png" alt="command-prompt">